-Welcome to CareerACCESS, a project of the World Institute on Disability (WID).
+The CareerACCESS Policy Initiative is a project of the World Institute on Disability (WID).
 A Berkeley, CA-based nonprofit, WID is passionate about fully integrating people with disabilities into the communities around them.

-It is a community-driven proposed program to reform the current Social Security Administration’s Supplemental Security Income Program (SSI) rules so that young adults with disabilities can work and achieve their full potential without risking losing their disability benefits.
-CareerACCESS will reform the SSI program by providing an alternative benefits program for young adults with disabilities, ages 18-30.
+It is a community-driven initiative to reform the current Social Security Administration’s SSI Program rules so that young adults with disabilities can work and achieve their full potential without risking losing their disability benefits.
+CareerACCESS will reform the SSI Program by providing an alternative benefits program for young adults with disabilities, ages 18-30.

-The goal is independence through employment.
+The overarching CareerACCESS goal is to increase independence through employment.

 CareerACCESS will not change the SSI definition of disability currently used for blind individuals and it makes no changes in the SSI benefits currently available to blind individuals.